Galmpton C of E Primary School

 What other support is available for children and young people with special educational needs and how can they access it?

 We advertise on our noticeboard any services that are available to parents to find extra support for their child.
 We place leaflets and the Torbay Directory in our entrance foyer for parents to take if they wish.
-Parents are welcome to contact their child’s class teacher, school SENDCo or the head teacher for advice on who to contact to get further help and advice.
+Parents/ carers are welcome to contact their child’s class teacher, school SENDCo or the Headteacher for advice on who to contact to get further help and advice.

 What extra-curricular activities are available for children and young people with special educational needs?

 At Galmpton all children are welcome to attend the after school clubs.
 Parents can contact our school office for a list of after school clubs.
 The school also offers peripatetic music lessons for learning a variety of instruments.
-All classes go out on school trips throughout the school year and Y4, Y5 and Y6 go on residential visits.
+All classes go out on school trips throughout the school year and Y6 go on a 5 night residential visit.

 Galmpton also provides a SEND Parent/ Carer Forum.
 This meets monthly at school and is open to all parents or carers who child has any additional needs.
 It is an inclusive group that works to provide support and advice tailored to the needs of the individuals.